Visual-Studio-Coder/Grok-API-SDK/README.md

 6. **Handle the Tool Call**:
     - **Decode Arguments**: Extract and decode the arguments passed to the `calculator` function.
     - **Execute Calculation**: Perform the multiplication and obtain the result.
-    - **Append Result**: Add the calculation result back to the conversation messages.
+    - **Append Result**: Add the calculation result back to the conversation messages and send another `ChatCompletionRequest` to get the assistant's final response.

-7. **Finalize the Response**: Send the updated messages back to the assistant to receive the final response containing the computed result.
+7. **Finalize the Response**: The assistant provides the computed result to the user, completing the conversation.

 8. **Validate the Result**: Use a regular expression to extract the numerical result from the assistant's response and assert its correctness.